smartsupp/smartsupp-sdk-android/README.md

 - Full compatibility with the powerful Smartsupp widget
 - Visitor identification through name, email, and telephone, with the option to add specific variables
-- Get update on incoming messages, account status
+- Information about the number of incoming messages and the status of your account

 ## Compatibility